Expert Relationship Counseling in Denver

 If any of that sounds familiar, you’re not alone.
 I work with couples throughout Denver and the surrounding areas who are tired of surface-level solutions and ready to do the deeper work of healing and growing together.
-Whether you’re dealing with desire differences, emotional disconnection, or lingering resentment, relationship counseling can help you reconnect, rebuild, and move forward with more clarity and compassion.
+Whether you’re dealing with desire differences, emotional disconnection, or challenges with communication, relationship counseling can help you reconnect, rebuild, and move forward with more clarity and compassion.

 I’m a Relationship Counselor in Denver, Colorado (and an AASECT-Certified Sex Therapist)